Delicious Homemade Poutine Gravy "À la Cochon"

 Serving Suggestions

-Pour this gravy generously over your fries and cheese curds for a poutine worthy of the name.
+Pour this homemade poutine gravy a la cochon generously over your fries and cheese curds for a poutine worthy of the name.
 That's the real deal!

 Frequently Asked Questions